TomAbel/reactcardgame/README.md

 Card guessing game built with React

 You are dealt a card.
-If you think the next card is of higher value bet 'up' if you think it's of a lower value bet 'down'.
-When you are dealt the same card you tie.
+Bet on the upcoming card with down/up corresponding the value of the card.

 Have fun